EU pressures Britain amid signs of progress in Brexit talks

 "We have time but not so much," he added.

-All parties have committed to avoid a "hard border" with costly and time-consuming border checks that would hamper business.
-Any new customs posts on the border could also re-ignite lingering sectarian tensions.

-EU Brexit negotiator Michel Barnier will update the ministers.
-They are awaiting his signal as to whether sufficient progress has been made to call an EU summit to seal a deal.
+The EU is awaiting Barnier's signal as to whether sufficient progress has been made to call an EU summit to seal a deal.

 Signs have emerged in recent days that some progress is being made behind the scenes.